by Stella Shepard, June 30, 2016

 Margaret provides a wide range of services such as:

-- developing HR policies, programs, and manuals
+- developing HR policies, programs, manuals and succession planning

 - implementing leadership training to conduct staff reviews